kurtjd/CHIPnGo/README.md

 - XO-CHIP ROMs expect up to 64kb of memory, as opposed to 4kb expected by original CHIP-8 ROMs.
 - XO-CHIP supports up to three colors, which would mean needing to move beyond a simple monochrome display.
 - XO-CHIP supports variable frequencies/tones whereas CHIP-8 ROMs can only produce a single frequency, which makes handling sound simple.

+CHIP-8 supports 16 keys for input, however for design purposes, the console only has 6 buttons.
+However, most games only use a few buttons so this isn't too much of an issue.